Electrometer: Gold-leaf electroscope

 The gold-leaf electroscope was one of the instruments used to indicate electric charge.
 It is still used for science demonstrations but has been superseded in most applications by electronic measuring instruments.
 The instrument consists of two thin leaves of gold foil suspended from an electrode.
 When the electrode is charged by induction or by contact, the leaves acquire similar electric charges and repel each other due to the Coulomb force.
 Their separation is a direct indication of the net charge stored on them.
 On the glass opposite the leaves, pieces of tin foil may be pasted, so that when the leaves diverge fully they may discharge into the ground.
 The leaves may be enclosed in a glass envelope to protect them from drafts, and the envelope may be evacuated to minimize charge leakage.
-A further cause of charge leakage is ionizing radiation, so to prevent this, the electrometer must be surrounded by lead shielding.
 This principle has been used to detect ionizing radiation, as seen in the quartz fibre electrometer and Kearny fallout meter.

 This type of electroscope usually acts as an indicator and not a measuring device, although it can be calibrated.
 A calibrated electrometer with a more robust aluminium indicator was invented by Ferdinand Braun and first described in 1887.
 According to Braun, the standard gold-leaf electrometer is good up to about 800 V with a resolution of 0.1 V using an ocular micrometer.
 For larger voltages up to 4–6 kV Braun's instrument can achieve a resolution of 10 V.

 The instrument was developed in the 18th century by several researchers, among them Abraham Bennet (1787) and Alessandro Volta.

 Early quadrant electrometer

 While the term "quadrant electrometer" eventually referred to Kelvin's version, this term was first used to describe a simpler device.
-It consists of an upright stem of wood, to which is affixed to a semicircle of ivory.
-From the center there hangs a light cork ball upon a pivot.
-When the instrument is placed upon a charged body, the stem participates and repels the cork ball.
-The amount of repulsion may be read off the graduated semicircle, though the measured angle is not in direct proportion to the charge.
+Its body consists of an upright stem of wood affixed to a semicircle of ivory with angle markings.
+A light cork ball hangs by a string from a pivot at the center of the semicircle and makes contact with the stem.
+When the instrument is placed upon a charged body, the stem and ball become charged and repel each other.
+The amount of repulsion is quantified by reading the angle between the string and the stem off the semicircle, though the measured angle is not in direct proportion to the charge.
 Early inventors included William Henley (1770) and Horace-Bénédict de Saussure.